-Right next to Tilburg Central Station and Tilburg’s hipster hotspot the Spoorzone you’ll find another new addition to the sixth city of the Netherlands; the new library called LocHal.
+Right next to Tilburg Central Station and Tilburg’s hipster hotspot the Spoorzone you’ll find another addition to the sixth city of the Netherlands; the library called LocHal.
 Well, it’s not exactly new, it’s an old industrial locomotive hall that has been transformed into a cutting edge library.
 And another thing, it’s far more than just a library.

 We’ve got another brand new DutchReview video for you to check out: